 Garagesalefinder is another great online resource.
 Just type in your zip code and find estate sales, garage sales, etc. in your area.

-The plastic coated wire tray and the steel casters came from the same estate sale as the nosegays posies (sounds so much better).
+The plastic-coated wire tray and the steel casters came from an estate sale.
 The casters were $15 for all four and the basket was $4.
-I plan to spray paint the basket to look like metal.
-Hope it works.
+A good deal on both items.

 2. Find Estate Sales And Auctions On Facebook

 Another place to find estate sales is on Facebook.
-Just type estate sales and your city or nearby city in the Facebook search box and see what comes up.
-The above screenshot shows the listings that came up when I searched for “estates sales Nashville”.
-I like Michael Taylor Estate Sales.
-His prices are very reasonable.
+Just type estate sales and your city or a nearby city in the Facebook search box and see what comes up.

 3. Search Newspaper Ads For Estate Sales And Auctions